Be Intentional. Be Engaged. Become Urban Trauma® Informed.

 Join the Urban Trauma® learning community today and gain the tools you need to foster healing, understanding, and resilience.
 You can be a leader who helps break cycles of hardship and inequity, creating positive and lasting change.

-A Framework for Identifying, Understanding, and Healing
+A Framework for Identifying, Understanding, and Healing from Generational Trauma

 Urban Trauma® is not a label or condition; it is a framework designed to help individuals and communities recognize, reclaim, and heal from the lasting impacts of adverse experiences.
 The foundational pillars of Urban Trauma®—history, biology, and environment—offer insight into how these interconnected factors contribute to stress and trauma experienced in urban settings.

-Gaining insight about the roots of racial trauma explained by the Urban Trauma® framework unpacks historical milestones and the lasting effects of those critical moments in time.
+Gaining insight about the roots of racial trauma explained by the Urban Trauma® framework unpacks historical milestones and the lasting effects of those critical moments in time

 From generations of systemic hardship to modern-day challenges such as social determinants of health and unconscious bias, this historical context helps us recognize the long-term psychological and emotional impacts of these adversity.